Cloud migration is the process of moving data, applications or other business elements to a cloud computing environment.

-Every company has a different reason to move a workload to the cloud, and goals for each organization will vary.
-The first step is to identify the application or workload you want to move to the cloud.
+In terms of the actual migration approach or process, every company has a different reason to move a workload to the cloud, and goals for each organization will vary.
+The first step is to identify the application or workload to move to the cloud.
 Next, figure out how much data needs to be moved, how quickly the work needs to be done and how to migrate that data.
 Take inventory of data and applications, and look for dependencies and how those will be replicated in the cloud or possibly rearchitected to accommodate numerous cloud service options.

 Remember that not every application should leave the enterprise data center.
 Among those that should stay are applications that are business-critical, have high throughput, require low latency or have strict geographic stewardship requirements such as GDPR.

-Lastly, consider your costs.
-An organization may have steep investments in hardware infrastructure and software licensing.
-If so, weigh whether or not it's worth it to migrate the workload.
+Lastly, consider the costs.
+An organization might have steep investments in hardware infrastructure and software licensing.
+If so, weigh whether it's worth it to migrate the workload.
 After a cloud migration, IT staff will focus on data performance, usage and stability, so be sure to budget for tools that support these functions.

 Cloud migration deployment models

-Enterprises today have more than one cloud scenario from which to choose:
+Enterprises today have more than one cloud model from which to choose:

-- The public cloud lets many users access compute resources through the internet or dedicated connections.
+- Public.
+The public cloud lets many users access compute resources through the internet or dedicated connections.

-- A private cloud keeps data within the data center and uses a proprietary architecture.
+- Private.
+A private cloud keeps data within the data center and uses a proprietary architecture.

-As you consider where the application should live, consider how well it will perform once it's migrated.
+When determining where the application should live, consider how well it will perform once it's migrated.
 Ensure there is adequate bandwidth for optimal application performance.
-Also, determine whether an application's dependencies may complicate a migration.
+Also, determine whether an application's dependencies could complicate a migration.

-As you examine the application, it may be prudent to reconsider its strategic architecture to set it up for what could potentially be a longer life.
+While examining the application, it can be prudent to reconsider its strategic architecture to set it up for what could potentially be a longer life.
 A handful of platforms support hybrid and multi-cloud environments, including the following:

-- a container-based PaaS, such as Cloud Foundry or Red Hat OpenShift.
+- Container-based PaaS, such as Cloud Foundry or Red Hat OpenShift.